SandroWissmann/Bricks/README.md

 ## Features

 * Basic gameplay similar to games like [Breakout](https://en.wikipedia.org/wiki/Arkanoid) or [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid)
-* Displays Level, Lifes, Score and Highscore
+* It displays Level, Lifes, Score and Highscore
-* 5 Levels (but more can be added since they are loaded from file)
+* It contains 5 Levels to play (but more can be added, since they are loaded from the file)
-* Increases difficulty on each playthrough
+* The difficullty increases on each playthrough
-* Highscore saved on program exit
+* The "Highscore" is saved on program exit
-* Pause function (Press P)
+* It contains a "Pause" function (Press P)

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1 (Linux, Mac), 3.81 (Windows)
-  * Linux: make is installed by default on most Linux distros
+  * Linux: "make" is installed by default on most Linux distros
   * Mac: [install Xcode command line tools to get make](https://developer.apple.com/xcode/features/)
   * Windows: [Click here for installation instructions](http://gnuwin32.sourceforge.net/packages/make.htm)
 * SDL2 >= 2.0